Published on Tuesday 1 December 2015 12:54

 You only need to look at the Porsche 911's direct rivals to see that all-wheel drive is the preferred engineering solution in this class.
 Cars like Audi's R8 and Nissan's GT-R are so-equipped and changed the rules when they were introduced.
 If Porsche is to respond in kind, it needs a vehicle that's not at a significant traction disadvantage as soon as there's a hint of moisture on the road surface.

 The latest Carrera 4 models might just have become the 911s to have.
 There are precious few disadvantages to them and a whole lot of customer benefits.
-If you're never going to take your Porsche on track, I'd unhesitatingly recommend the Carrera 4.
+If you're never going to take your Porsche on track, we'd unhesitatingly recommend the Carrera 4.
 The purists will still prefer rear-wheel drive, and good luck to them.
-The Porsche 911 has changed and, personally speaking, if I wanted that more raw, rear wheel drive feel, I'd buy a Cayman S. In other words, the 911 has matured into four-wheel drive guise almost organically.
-I'm looking forward to a drive in the next GT3 to see if I'm wrong about that.
+The Porsche 911 has changed and, personally speaking, if we wanted that more raw, rear wheel drive feel, I'd buy a Cayman S. In other words, the 911 has matured into four-wheel drive guise almost organically.
+They call it progress.